 The governor is correct in one regard: The imperative to advance STEM education cannot be overstated.
 Given the importance of scientific discovery and technological innovation to our national competitiveness, we should focus on increasing the quantitative, scientific, and technological literacy of all of our students.
 But resolving the complex challenges that confront our nation and the world requires more than expertise in science and technology.
 We must also educate individuals capable of meaningful civic participation, creative expression, and communicating insights across borders.
 The potential for graduates in any field to achieve professional success and to contribute significantly to our economy depends on an education that entails more than calculus.’

 Governor Scott clearly has no idea what university education is for, and Michael Crow’s riposte is most valuable and absolutely right.
 Still, very often the discussion about vocationalism in higher education is not very enlightening.
 The classic university disciplines are still vitally important.
 But on the other hand, those who believe that programmes connected with professions or employments are not appropriate in a university will really need to roll back most of what happened to universities since the mid-19th century.
 Subjects such as engineering, law, accountancy, architecture – not to mention social work, medicine and so forth – are all vocational, and indeed the content of university programmes in these subjects is largely determined by professional bodies.

 Students overwhelmingly go to university so that they may be better equipped to enter the labour market.
 Universities need to recognise that, but also ensure that they are equipped to be creative, critical, analytical and culturally aware (even in Florida).
 There is room for a great diversity of programmes, but all of them should adopt intellectual ambition and integrity.
-That is the common thread; the exact subject-matter of university programmes is not.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+That is the common thread; the exact subject-matter of university programmes is not.higher education comment below, or link to this permanent URL from your own site.